RunDumy/Star/README.md

 - Follow `/docs/CONTRIBUTING.md` for guidelines.
 - Use feature branches and test with Docker Compose.
-- Ensure Azure F1 Free Tier compatibility.
+- Ensure Render free tier compatibility.

 ---
 *Building mythic interfaces for cosmic identity* ✨